Romania PM urges president to reappoint him

 Analysts expect the economy to grow only 0.4 percent this year but the prime minister pledged to maintain fiscal stability and said pre-election promises to cut taxes would be implemented responsibly over its four-year mandate.

-“PDL’s government had a brutal effect on society, especially as there were no impact assessments before any major decision, and that is not responsible government in my view,” Ponta said.
+“PDL’s government had a brutal effect on society, especially as there were no impact assessments before any major decision, and that is not responsible government in my view,” he said.

-“We have ambitious goals, but they are based on accurate estimates and well-measured prognoses,” he said.
-“I expect a very constructive discussion with the IMF.”
+“We have ambitious goals, but they are based on accurate estimates and well-measured prognoses.”